The importer shows a file format warning

 If the bulk import tool is showing a warning about an incorrectly formatted file, it's because the file you're attempting to import is not formatted as UTF-8.

 If your file contains any accented letters (á, ä, ç, è, etc.) or other non-English characters, we strongly recommend you re-save your file in "UTF-8" format to ensure that these characters display properly on your store locator.

 You can follow our instructions for converting a spreadsheet to CSV to create a file that's in the right format.

 Please be sure to follow the directions exactly to ensure your file is in the correct format.

-But my store details are all in English!
+My store details are all in English

 Why does this happen?

 For historical reasons, computers used to save files in language-specific formats.
 So a file created on a Spanish-language computer wouldn't be readable by a Russian-language computer.
-This saved space but was a headache when sharing files because your computer couldn't understand a file without knowing what language it was created in.
+This saved disk space, but was a headache when sharing files because your computer couldn't understand a file without knowing what language it was created in.

 If you run into any problems or have any questions, please contact us and we're happy to assist.